Vulca/coreTeam/README.md

 ### How to help?
 Well, there is a lot to do.
+The simple way to look on what you can help is to [check our issues.](https://github.com/Vulca/coreTeam/issues)

+But here is some exemples to start with.
 - [ ] Helping new commers to understand github.
 [NicolasdB](@nicolasdb) is working on a learning path adapted for non-developpers to understand how to contribute on this platform.
 [Inspired by openSource guides](https://opensource.guide/) and the work_in_progress can be followed [here](https://github.com/nicolasdb/nicolasdb.github.io/issues/102)

 - [ ] Graphical chart to level up.